Countess-of-Chester-Hospital-NHS-FT/Python-Environment-Notes/README.md

 Notes and SOPs about how to reproduce development environments and deployment environments using conda and venv

 ## How to use
-Read the overview for the general approach to environment management.
+Read the overview for the general approach to environment management (click on 1_overview.md).

 Refer to the glossary if ever confused about the different environment file types.